SujayM-CG/Test2/README.md

 Sujay

 This line has been added to check git command.

+this is the example for push command